hashcloak/Meson/README.md

   hashcloak/meson:master
 ```

 __Note__ You will have to wait for about 10 minutes before your node is being used in the mixnet.
-It has to wait for a new epoch to be generated.
+It has to wait for a [new epoch](https://hashcloak.com/Meson/docs/#waiting-for-epoch).

+To run a mix node please take a look at the [docs](https://hashcloak.com/Meson/docs/#how-to-run-a-mix-node).

 ### How to send transactions